HashNuke/mail-to-json/README.md

   * Add an `A record` with the IP address of your server, that points to `foo.example.com`
   * Add an `MX record` with the value `foo.example.com`

-### Local setup

-* Forward port 25 to 2525 on your server

-  * For linux
-    ```shell
-    # You'll have to run the above command everytime or add it permanently to your iptables.
-    $ sudo iptables -t nat -A PREROUTING -p tcp -m tcp --dport 25 -j REDIRECT --to-ports 2525
-    ```
-  * For Mac (I think this works, but please send a PR if it's wrong)
-    ```shell
-    sudo ipfw add fwd 127.0.0.1,25 tcp from me to 127.0.0.1 dst-port 2525
-    ```

 ## Playing with it